helm-compiler/carpentry-geom-lib/README.md

 # Geometric Library for Carpentry Compiler [Project page](https://grail.cs.washington.edu/projects/carpentrycompiler/)

 Our carpentry compiler converts high-level geometric designs made by users to low-level fabrication instructions that can be directly followed to manufacture parts.
 The compiler performs multi-objective optimization on the low-level instructions to generate Pareto-optimal candidates.
+This repository provides a set of fundemental geometric process functions for Carpentry Compiler, with the output of a dynamic link library file, "carpentry_geom.dll".

 # Dependency